Neri Colmenares: Scholarly and editorial work

 Colmenares' papers include a primer on the Writ of Habeas Data, the Comparative Analysis of the Writ of Amparo, Impeachment as a Constitutional Accountability Mechanism, the Party List system Law, and the International Criminal Court and other articles for the Philippine Law Journal.

 He was associate editor of the World Bulletin of the UP Law Center on the issue of international crimes.

+Electoral history

 Major legal work

-He lectures for MCLE seminars and universities on: (1) Impeachment jurisprudence and constitutional law; (2) The Party List System: Representing the Marginalized in Court Litigation and Congressional Work; (3) Appellate Oral Advocacy; (4) Writ of Amparo; (5) Writ of Habeas Data; (6) International Criminal Court: International Human Rights and IHL in perspective; (7) Amending the Constitution: The Chacha Cases; (8) The Human Security Act: Criminal Law and Political Law Jurisprudence; (9) Whistleblowers Act and Freedom of Information Law: Corruption and Transparency; (10) Legislative Work for Lawyers; (11) The party list law: Comelec Accreditation and Electoral Campaign; and (12) Amnesty and the peace process: Law and Jurisprudence.